JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/0-pre-project-requirments.md

  ![[stake.jpg|300]]

-*This image represents stakeholder engagement and agreement, which is central to validating a project request and producing the business case before moving to Initiation.*
+*The first step before any project can begin, is to establish the relationship of trust with between all stakeholders and define the true needs of the sponsor and customer.
+A detailed customer request is key to establishing a strong charter and plan.*

 ---